bartue-dev/blog_api/README.md

 * Create:
   - client side can create a post with title and content field.
   - client side can create a comment to a post and child comment to a parent comment.
+  - client side can like a post of others
 * Read
   - client side can get all post, get specific post and get post with pagination
   - client side can get all comments, get specific child comment that is associated with parent comment and get comment/child comment with pagination
 * Update
   - client side can update specific post and comment
 * Delete